unimarkup/specification/configuration/general-options.md

 - `overwrite-out-files` ...
 Overwrite files set with `output-file` if already existing

 - `keep-comments` ...
 Keep comments set in a Unimakup file in the output format.

+- `non-strict` ...
+Allows unsafe features like JavaScript, WebAssembly, etc.

+  **Note:** This option must not have any effect if an `ignore-file` is set.

+  **Note:** An implementation is free to define what features are considered unsafe.